 Beyond picking food up off the floor, you can get creative with leftovers, you can freeze all sorts of things, and you can keep your pantry and refrigerators and freezers organized so you don’t miss using up items.

-If you’d like to take a tour of my large family freezers and refrigerators, you can find it HERE!
+If you’d like to see a tour of my large family freezers and refrigerators from about a decade ago, you can find it HERE!

 So, there you have it!
 If you have more questions, feel free to ask, and any input from all you wonderful readers in the comments section will make this post that much more of a resource to others!
 Thank you!